World news digest

 • Visa and Amazon.com announced an agreement that allows customers to use Visa cards on Amazon sites without additional fees solving tensions between the two organizations.
 In Australia and Singapore, Amazon started to surcharge transactions by Visa card by 0.5% last year.
 In the UK, Visa card options were turned off.
 Amazon considered Visa charged high fees for processing credit card transactions.

-• The president of Singapore delayed the execution by hanging of two men sentenced to death.
+• The president of Singapore delayed the execution by hanging two men sentenced to death.
 Convicted for drug trafficking and incarcerated for 12 years, they are believed to be mentally disabled.
 The United Nations Human Rights office on Tuesday urged Singapore to halt their executions.
 Similarly, a man believed to be mentally disabled was supposed to be hanged last November but his appeal will be heard in March.
 The last execution in Singapore was in November 2019.

 • Australia plans to add the entirety of the Palestinian group Hamas to its list of outlawed terrorist organizations.